al102030/Python-class2/README.md

   - To answer the requests that ask some data from your website you need to provide data in JSON format
   - Note that `dump()` and `load()` convert between files and objects, while `dumps()` and `loads()` convert between strings and objects

+- <span style="color: Red;">Working With XML Files</span>

+  - `XML` means eXtensible Markup Language (not programming language)
+  - It was designed for storing, organize, and transport data
+  - It has no predefined tags
+  - XML separates information for presentation
+  - XML tags doesn't look like anything in the browser
+  - `prolog` is the first line of xml and it's optional
+  - `<?xml version=1.0 encoding="UTF-8"?`
+  - Your xml file has root element tag all elements have to start with opening tag `<tag_name>` and closing tag `</tag_name>` (it's a case sensitive language)
+  - Nesting is important and avoid mismatch
+  - There is two different modules that allows us to work with xml file `xml.sax` and `xml.dom`
+  - In `sax` we never load whole file in to the ram and we only load the pieces that we need and we can't change content (very large xml file)
+  - In `dom` we load whole file into the ram and we can read write and change file in a hierarchical structure
+  - We need a `handler` (work with file) and `parser` (translate file)

 - <span style="color: Red;">Working With SQLite Database</span>

   - `SQLite` is very light weight Database that we use to store data of an application